 In accordance with Nasdaq Marketplace Rule 5810(c)(3)(A), the Company has a period of 180 calendar days from December 7, 2023 or until June 4, 2024, to regain compliance with the Minimum Bid Price Requirement.
-If at any time before June 4,2024, the closing bid price of the Company's common stock closes at or above \$1.00 per share for a minimum of 10 consecutive trading days (which number days may be extended by Nasdaq), Nasdaq will provide written notification that the Company has achieved compliance with the Minimum Bid Price Requirement, and the matter would be resolved.
+If at any time before June 4, 2024, the closing bid price of the Company's common stock closes at or above \$1.00 per share for a minimum of 10 consecutive trading days (which number days may be extended by Nasdaq), Nasdaq will provide written notification that the Company has achieved compliance with the Minimum Bid Price Requirement, and the matter would be resolved.
 The Notice also disclosed that in the event the Company does not regain compliance with the Minimum Bid Price Requirement Rule by June 4, 2024 the Company may be eligible for additional time.
-At this time, the Company does not qualify for the additional time because it does not meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for Nasdaq.
+At this time, the Company does not qualify for the additional time because it does not meet all other continued listing requirements for Nasdaq.

-The Company intends to continue actively monitoring the closing bid price for the Company's common stock between now and June 4, 2024, and it will consider available options to resolve the deficiency and regain compliance with the

-Minimum Bid Price Requirement.
+The Company intends to continue actively monitoring the closing bid price for the Company's common stock between now and June 4, 2024, and it will consider available options to resolve the deficiency and regain compliance with the Minimum Bid Price Requirement.
 If the Company does not regain compliance within the allotted compliance period, Nasdaq will provide notice that the Company's common stock is subject to delisting.
 The Company would then be entitled to appeal that determination to a Nasdaq hearings panel.
 There can be no assurance that the Company will regain compliance with the Minimum Bid Price Requirement during the 180-day compliance period or obtain and maintain compliance with the other Nasdaq listing requirements.